utkarshayachit/mantid/Code/Mantid/docs/source/algorithms/LoadGSASInstrumentFile-v1.rst

 Description
 -----------

-Load parameters from a GSAS instrument file into a table workspace
+Load parameters from a GSAS instrument file into a table workspace.
+Additionally, Ikeda-Carpender pseudo-Voigt parameters translated to :ref:`IkedaCarpenterPV <func-IkedaCarpenterPV>` can be put into the instrument of a workspace.

-Later developments of this algorithm will enable these parameters to be put into the instrument of a wotrkspace for either Ikeda-Carpender pseudo-Voigt translated into :ref:`IkedaCarpenterPV <func-IkedaCarpenterPV>` or back-to-back-exponential pseudo-Voigt translated into :ref:`BackToBackExponential <func-BackToBackExponential>`.
+Later developments of this algorithm will enable to load back-to-back-exponential pseudo-Voigt parameters translated into :ref:`BackToBackExponential <func-BackToBackExponential>`.

 Usage
 -----